SubjectsSubjects(version: 978)

 9 Complications of the local anaesthesia in dentistry.

-11 Collapses in a dental office - symptoms, therapy, prophylaxis.
+11 Unconsciousness in the dental office – symptoms, treatment, prevention.

-17 Principles of so-called post-expositional prophylaxis of HIV and HBV infection.
+17 Post-exposure prophylaxis of HIV and HBV infection.

-24 The patient with diabetes mellitus in the dental office.
+24 Diabetic patient management in the dental office.

 25 Osteoporosis and drugs affecting bone metabolism.

-28 Principles of dental pulp treatment (trauma, acute conditions) with respect to the patient's age.
+28 Dental pulp treatment according to the patient's age.

-29 Possibilities of the odontogenic infection spread in human body.
+29 Spread of the odontogenic infection throughout the human body.

-30 Morphologic characteristics of the primary and permanent dentition.
+30 Differences of morphology between primary and permanent dentition.

-31 Classification of orthodontic anomalies, principles of the prevention and therapy.
+31 Classification of orthodontic anomalies, prevention and therapy.

-36 The principles of communication with the child and accompanying person in a dental office.
+36 Communication with the child and accompanying person in dental office.

-42 Odontogenic and non-odontogenic swellings – differential diagnosis.
+42 Swelling of odontogeneic and non-odontogeneic origin – differential diagnosis.

 43 Contracture of jaws – differential diagnosis.